 Survival Analysis

-This tutorial is about survival time analysis.
-We start with the question what a survival analysis is, then we come to the important point what the censoring of data means and afterwards we briefly discuss the Kaplan Maier curve, the log rank test and the Cox regression (more about this in the separate tutorials).
+Load example dataThis tutorial is about survival analysis (Time-to-Event analysis).
+We start with the question of what survival analysis is, then come to the important point of what censoring means, and then discuss the Kaplan-Meier curve, the log-rank test and Cox regression (more on these in the separate tutorials).

 What is a survival time analysis?

 Survival time analysis is a group of statistical methods in which the variable under study is the time until an event occurs.
+What does "time to occurrence of an event" mean?

-Use cases of the survival time analysis
+Use cases for survival time analysis

 Survival Time Analysis Example